MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flow-machine-registration-troubleshooting.md

 ---
 # Machine registration failure

-This article provides a set of troubleshooting steps for when you are unable to register your machine using the Power Automate desktop application
+This article provides a set of troubleshooting steps for when you are unable to register your machine using the Power Automate runtime application.

 ## Symptoms